OJ/gobuster/README.md

 All funds that are donated to this project will be donated to charity.
 A full log of charity donations will be available in this repository as they are processed.

+## Changes in 3.1-dev

+- Use go 1.16
+- use contexts in the correct way

 ## Changes in 3.1

-* enumerate public AWS S3 buckets
+- enumerate public AWS S3 buckets
-* fuzzing mode
+- fuzzing mode
-* specify HTTP method
+- specify HTTP method
-* added support for patterns.
+- added support for patterns.
 You can now specify a file containing patterns that are applied to every word, one by line.
 Every occurrence of the term `{GOBUSTER}` in it will be replaced with the current wordlist item.
 Please use with caution as this can cause increase the number of requests issued a lot.
-* The shorthand `p` flag which was assigned to proxy is now used by the pattern flag
+- The shorthand `p` flag which was assigned to proxy is now used by the pattern flag

 ## Changes in 3.0

-* New CLI options so modes are strictly separated (`-m` is now gone!)
+- New CLI options so modes are strictly separated (`-m` is now gone!)
-* Performance Optimizations and better connection handling
+- Performance Optimizations and better connection handling
-* Ability to enumerate vhost names
+- Ability to enumerate vhost names
-* Option to supply custom HTTP headers
+- Option to supply custom HTTP headers

 ## Available Modes

-* dir - the classic directory brute-forcing mode
+- dir - the classic directory brute-forcing mode
-* dns - DNS subdomain brute-forcing mode
+- dns - DNS subdomain brute-forcing mode
-* s3 - Enumerate open S3 buckets and look for existence and bucket listings
+- s3 - Enumerate open S3 buckets and look for existence and bucket listings
-* vhost - virtual host brute-forcing mode (not the same as DNS!)
+- vhost - virtual host brute-forcing mode (not the same as DNS!)

 ## Built-in Help

 Help is built-in!

-* `gobuster help` - outputs the top-level help.
+- `gobuster help` - outputs the top-level help.
-* `gobuster help <mode>` - outputs the help specific to that mode.
+- `gobuster help <mode>` - outputs the help specific to that mode.

 ## `dns` Mode Help